 Journaling helps keep your brain in tip-top shape.
 Not only does it boost memory and comprehension, it also increases working brain capacity and help improve cognitive processing.

-5. Journaling improves immune function and overall health
+5. Improved immune function and overall health

 Journaling isn’t just good for your mental well being, it also can strengthen your immunity and decrease your risk of illness.
 Those who journal boast improved immune system functioning and strengthened immune cells.